monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/plugins/plugin-development.md

 The only requirements are that the `manifest.json` and plugin assembly (whichever references `MpIAnalyzeComponent` or `MpIAnalyzeComponentAsync`) must be in the root folder and the root folder name must match the plugin assembly name.

 #### Testing
-Your plugin will be added loaded automatically on startup once the plugin folder (`MinimalExample/`) is in MonkeyPaste's root plugin folder found at `C:\Users\<username>\AppData\Local\MonkeyPaste_DEBUG\Plugins` or by clicking the 📁 button in the Plugin Browser and then restarting the application.
+Your plugin will be added loaded automatically on startup once the plugin folder (`MinimalExample/`) is in MonkeyPaste's root plugin folder found at `C:\Users\<username>\AppData\Local\MonkeyPaste\Plugins` or by clicking the 📁 button in the Plugin Browser and then restarting the application.

 You will get toast notifications of any issues initializing the plugin and some will allow you to fix and retry the errors.